caithmac/upsc-digitalgarden/src/site/notes/UPSC/Equalityy.md

 - Those who believe in Liberty; they believe in [[UPSC/Formal Equality|Formal Equality]]
 - They talk about idea of legal
 - [[UPSC/Substantive Equality|Substantive Equality]]
-- There is a debate over priority of two important value, that is [[Liberty|Liberty]] and [[UPSC/Equalityy|Equalityy]]  Scholars of PS recognise equality is important value as liverty abut there understanding of equality varies.
+- There is a debate over priority of two important value, that is [[UPSC/Liberty|Liberty]] and [[UPSC/Equalityy|Equalityy]]  Scholars of PS recognise equality is important value as liverty abut there understanding of equality varies.
 - Aristotle identiefied inequality as root cause of revolution and he proposed ""
 - In modern days, idea of formal equality was very much challenged which led to emergence of idea of substantive equality.
 - Sandra Friedman has argued that substantive equality should be viewd as 4 dimensional concept of recognition, redistribution,participation and transformation.